rahmancdp/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION2.md

 4. Using your iOS mobile device, click “**Scan QR Code**” option on the Global Settings screen of the MVI Mobile application.
 The camera screen appears that is ready to scan the QR code.
 Face your iPhone or iPad camera to the QR code to automatically integrate MVI Mobile application and MVI training server.

-Note: You also have an option to manually type the API Key that is generated on MVI training server.
+> Note: You also have an option to manually type the API Key that is generated on MVI training server.

 ![](_attatchments/mvi.3b2f35bd-3c7a-437d-a3d2-793494ca3b8c.036.jpeg)

 5. Once the QR code is successfully scanned, click **Save** on the top right corner of the screen (figure not shown for this step).

+6. License Information screen may appear.
+Click **Agree & Finish**.

 **Sample Dialogue:** Once the integration is completed, the main Inspections page appears.
 This is where inspections are created and managed with the help of MVI projects.
 <br/><br/>